Adding a Frontend

 Chess will use the built-in HTTP server runtime module to serve a static frontend and receive HTTP requests from it.
 You'll also use a WebSocket connection to send updates to the frontend when the game state changes.

-In my_chess/src/lib.rs, inside init():
+In my-chess/src/lib.rs, inside init():

 #![allow(unused)]